The brake system is one of the most important systems in an automobile. It is how the vehicle stops, slows down, or evades obstacles on the road.

 Before you can tackle the task of changing your own brakes, there are some things you’ll need to know.
 This explains all the basic knowledge you’ll need to change your own brakes, including what tools are necessary and how to troubleshoot any potential problems that may arise.

 Tools Needed: Every set of brakes is different, but most brake jobs require a few basic tools.
 You’ll need a variety of size sockets for loosening and tightening different parts of the system.

 A wrench is usually needed for loosening nuts and bolts on the calipers or drums, as well as for adjusting brake pads or shoes.
 Sometimes an Allen wrench is needed for axle nuts or other small pieces on the brake system.
-More involved jobs might require specialty tools like a jack, wheel chocks, wire brush.
+More involved jobs might require special tools like a jack, wheel chocks, and wire brush.